patrickbrown-dev/V60/README.md

 ## Limitations

-- Only supports `Set` as the input data structure.
+- Only supports a Set of Hash maps as the input data structure[^1].

 ## A Simple Example